HOne1987/ArchLinux-Hardened-hyprland/README.md

-# ArchLinux Hardened
+# ArchLinux Hardened (With Hyprland)

-This repository contains my ArchLinux setup which focuses on desktop security.
+This repository contains ShellCode33's ArchLinux setup which focuses on desktop security.
+It was forked by me in order to replace sway WM with Hyprland.

+The rest of this readme is exactly what was written in the original one:

 Beside security, my setup also aims to use all the bleeding edge and state of the art software we currently have available, most notably: